 Auction of street name plates

-The old street namplates, that have been replaced by the cast iron reproduction plates, are available for sale, which ends on Saturday 24th November 2018.
+Most of the old street namplates, that had been replaced by the cast iron reproduction plates, have been sold.
+However a few are still available.
+Contact us if youd like one of these.
 Full details here.

 Ealing Council are in the process of disposing of Ealing Town Hall on a 250 year lease to a hotel developer.
 They intend to include the Memorial Hall building containing the Victoria Hall, Princes Hall and their ancillary rooms in this disposal.
 These buildings were built on surplus council land at the rear of the Town Hall site to commemorate Queen Victoria’s 1887 Golden Jubilee.